-Students with a Bachelor of Science in Nursing degree are admitted directly into the Master of Science in Nursing (MSN) program.
 Students with a non-nursing bachelor's degree and Registered Nurse license are also able to be admitted directly into the Master of Science in Nursing program, but must complete a minimum of four pre-requisite courses prior to starting the master's-level courses.
-Students apply for admission to one of three specialty tracks: Family Nurse Practitioner (47 credits), Psychiatric-Mental Health Nurse Practitioner (47 credits), or the Health Systems Leadership track (36 credits).
 They complete four undergraduate prerequisite courses (12 credits), and five MSN core courses (15 credits) prior to advancing to and progressing through one of the specialty tracks (additional 21-32 credits).

-In the nurse practitioner options, students complete courses in advanced pathophysiology and pharmacology, advanced health assessment, and the direct care core courses that prepare them for advanced practice.
-Students in these pathways complete 600 hours (10 credits) of practicum or clinical experience.
+In the nurse practitioner tracks, students complete courses in advanced pathophysiology and pharmacology, advanced health assessment, and the direct care core courses that prepare them for advanced practice.
+Students in these pathways complete 600 hours (10 credits) of practicum or clinical experience in their specialty area.
 Students preparing for the advanced role specialty of Health Systems Leader complete the core courses for the specialty track as well as 360 hours of practicum (6 credits).

 The second master's degree option is designed for the Registered Nurse who already possesses a master's degree in nursing but desires additional preparation in another specialty area.
-The program is structured to meet the needs and schedules of working Registered Nurses through the same distributive learning formats used in the MSN program.
+The program is structured to meet the needs and schedules of working Registered Nurses through the same distance delivery format used in the MSN program.
 The total credits required may vary depending on each student's background and preparation.